 - See the undergraduate bulletin for course descriptions and pre-registration information for a list of upper-division courses offered each term.

-- At least two courses must be upper-division courses, numbered greater than 350, to build upon the intermediate distribution courses.
+- At least 6 credits must be upper-division courses, numbered greater than 350, to build upon the intermediate distribution courses.
 Plan ahead to ensure that prerequisites are met.

 - Research Tutorial (BIOL-340) may be taken for 3 credits.